- Search The Registry

 - My Account

 It began as a nonviolent civil rights organization that worked to promote the interests of Black Africans.
 With a mostly middle-class constituency, the ANC stressed constitutional means of change through delegations, petitions, and peaceful protest.
 In 1940, Alfred B. Xuma became ANC president and began recruiting younger, more outspoken members.
 Among the recruits were Nelson Mandela, Oliver Tambo, and Walter Sisulu, who helped found the ANC’s Youth League in 1944 and soon became the organization's leading member.

 ANC membership greatly increased in the 1950s after South Africa's white-minority government began to implement apartheid, a policy of rigid racial segregation, in 1948.
 The ANC actively opposed apartheid and increased its political combat with the government.
 In 1955, the ANC issued its Freedom Charter, which stated, “South Africa belongs to all who live in it, black and white.”
 In 1961, the ANC formed a military wing called Umkhonto we Sizwe (“Spear of the Nation”), which began a campaign of sabotage against the government.
-During the unrest of the next several years, Mandela and Sisulu were sentenced to life in prison for their ANC activities, and Tambo left South Africa to establish an external wing of the ANC.
+During the unrest of the next several years, Mandela and Sisulu were sentenced to life in prison for their ANC activities.
+Tambo left South Africa to establish an external wing of the ANC.

 For the next 30 years, the ANC operated as an underground organization.
 Its principal, a revolt in Soweto, a Black community outside Johannesburg, led to a reawakening of Black African politics and a renewed assault on apartheid.
 ANC membership continued to grow throughout this time.
-In 1990, the government lifted its ban on the ANC and other Black African organizations.
+1990 the government lifted its ban on the ANC and other Black African organizations.